magrathealabs/playbook/docs/5-first-steps.md

 # First Steps

-!!! attention
-    This section is missing content.

-This is a guide for you first day, week and month of work at MLabs.
+This is a guide for you first days of work at MLabs.
+We're excited to have you here!

+We recommend you looking through this guide now and referring back to it later.
+Think of this as your Hitchhiker's Guide during your apprenticeship.
+Don't Panic!

+This guide is available at [https://github.com/magrathealabs/playbook].
+Feel free to file a pull request to improve any aspect of it, no matter how tiny.

 ## First Day